shmcminn/digitalframeworks-spring19/assignment4.md

 ### Sure, but it's kind of a silly one.

 Sarah Huckabee Sanders conducts press conferences for the Trump administration.
 She has a varied wardrobe, and I wonder if there are any colors she prefers.
 For example, does she avoid blue, since it's typically associated with Democrats?
-I'm interested in this dataset because I'm curious whether there are any patterns in her wardrobe.
+Since the press secretary is the public face of the White House, I'm interested in whether there's a style story related to her fashion decisions.

 Here are the features I'll be collecting, and an explanation of why:
 * The color of Sanders' shirt or jacket (the outermost layer when there are multiple layers) (or N/A if Sanders did not conduct the press conference)